Here’s the million-dollar question: How do you find the right people, and how do they find you?

 I define the 3 C’s as Culture, Compensation, and Career growth.
 Others have defined the 3 C’s with words like character and competence.
 I can’t argue with those.
 They are valid points, but they tend to place too much emphasis on the candidates and what’s expected of them.

-The recruitment and retention of top talent involve a symbiotic partnership between the company and the candidate.
+The recruitment strategy and retention of top talent involve a symbiotic partnership between the company and the candidate.
 As with any relationship, it needs to work for both parties.
 I’m going to take a closer look at each of the C’s, but first, let’s talk about our target: the A-player.

 What is an A-player?